ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 This benchmark evaluates how well AI models can "picture things" in working memeory, such as forseeing how objects fit together, interact, move, or flow.

+Examples include:
+- Playing 1 player visual games, such as Tetris(tm) or Bejewelled(tm)
+- Planning a rollercoaster ride that isn't lethal.
+- Creating a maze in 3D which requires jumps and stair climbs.
+- Catching and redirecting water within a voxel map.
+- Stacking 3D printable digits on top of each other without them sagging.
+- Travelling salesman but in orbit.
+- Modelling shadows.
+- Working with quaternion rotations.

 ## Example tests:

 ### Prompt: